History of West Ham United Football Club

 West Ham United has a great history.
 The club won a few prizes and developed a lot of well-known players.
 The Hammers won the FA Cup three times and the European Cup Winners’ Cup once.
-The last trophy they won was the UEFA Intertoto Cup in 1999.
+The last trophy they won was the UEFA Europa Conference League cup in 2023.

 Every year, the fans of West Ham United choose The Hammer of the year.
 Trevor Brooking won the award five times.
 Once more than Bobby Moore, Billy Bonds and Julian Dicks.
 All West Ham legends who achieved a lot with the club.
 For example, Billy Bonds is the player with the most appearances in the leagues (663) and Bobby Moore is the most capped player (108).

 The player with the most goals for West Ham United is Vic Watson.
 Between 1920 and 1935 he scored 326 goals.
 Watson is followed by Geoff Hurst, the player who scored a hat-trick in the World Championship final in 1966.